ccattuto/riscv-python/README.md

 - Useful for teaching, debugging, testing compiler output

 ## Notes
 - The provided examples were tested on OSX Sequoia using [Homebrew's RISC-V GNU Compiler Toolchain](https://github.com/riscv-software-src/homebrew-riscv) and Python 3.12.
-The emulator can run complex code such as, e.g., minimal [MicroPython](https://micropython.org/).
+The emulator can run complex code such as, e.g., [MicroPython](https://micropython.org/).
 - The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option).
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
 If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`.
 - The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.
 - When a trap condition is triggered, if `mtvec` is set to zero, the emulator's trap handler is invoked and supports Newlib's system calls.
 If you install your own trap handler (non-zero `mtvec`), you are responsible for all trap behavior including system calls.
 - `EBREAK` traps with `a7 >= 0xFFFF0000` are used as a debug bridge, regardless of `mtvec`.
-See `riscv-py.h` for simple logging macros using this facility.
+See `riscv-py.h` for simple logging macros using this feature.
 These logging macros do not depend on Newlib.
 - The emulated architecture supports unaligned memory accesses and will not trap when they occur.
 - The 64-bit registers `mtime` and `mtimecmp` are accessible via CSR instructions (rather than being memory-mapped) at addresses `0x7C0` (low 32 bits of `mtime`), `0x7C1` (high 32 bits of `mtime`), `0x7C2` (low 32 bits of `mtimecmp`), and `0x7C3` (high 32 bits of `mtimecmp`).
 Writes to `mtime` and `mtimecmp` are atomic for the whole 64-bit register and occur when the second word of the register is written.

 ###  Performance notes
-Tested using the binaries in `prebuilt/` with Python 3.12 (Anaconda) on OSX Sequoia (~1.5 million instructions per second).
+The emulator achieves **~1.5 MIPS** (million instructions per second) using Python 3.12 (Anaconda) on a Macbook Pro (M1, 2020) running OSX Sequoia.
+Execution times for some binaries in `prebuilt/`:
 ```
 time ./riscv-emu.py build/test_newlib2.elf
 ./riscv-emu.py build/test_newlib2.elf  16.86s user 0.04s system 98% cpu 17.103 total